HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

     > Note: if there is an export error, skip this project

     4.2. create a new project on the target LS instance with the same params as on source instance, except review settings and assignment settings (enterprise only)
     > Note: Cloud storages, ML backends, Members, Webhooks are not copied.
-Data manager and other advanced things are not copied too
+Data manager tabs and other advanced things are not copied too

     4.3. import **tasks**, **annotations** and **predictions** from the exported file